 ExpiresByType text/html “access 1 month”

 Furthermore, By using the above code you can edit caching timing for different files.

 2. Optimize Caching Policy

 However, if your static content like images is long-term.
-I would suggest you set them for a year.
+We would suggest you set them for a year.
 It is suggested that you set the expiry date for one month.

 It is the other alternative method that can help you out with cache-controls for setting the caching expiry.
 If both above methods fail to work for your server, you can use this or you can hire a WordPress developer.